mramir0605/CodePathiOSIntroCapstone/README.md

 ### Description

 Headline Hub uses the News API to display breaking news headlines in real time.
-Users can filter articles, save favorites, and manage a personalized reading list.
+Users can filter articles by keywords, save favorites, share articles, and manage a personalized reading list.

 ### App Evaluation